Senior Journalist Team Manager, BBC Arabic

 The output is modern in style and outlook and adheres to BBC values of accuracy and impartiality.
 It has broad appeal, free from commercial, political and religious affiliations or pressures.

-We are now looking for Senior Journalist Team Managers to work on output with the news editor on the day.
+We are now looking for two Senior Journalist Team Managers to work on output with the news editor on the day.
 You'll be assigning Journalists stories to work on, help in proof reading their scripts when required, support output gallery operation over the day, monitor coming events and play a direct role in breaking news.

 Your role will be to lead and guide Journalists and other production staff, and to ensure that BBC Arabic as a whole works together to meet the needs of all of our audiences.
 You will also be expected to ensure that the best journalism from BBC Arabic on all platforms is properly shared with the rest of the BBC.